 Except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

-This is the most vague principle of the six, but GDPR recitals 47-50 (see below) help us clear it up a bit.
+This is the vaguest principle of the six, but GDPR recitals 47, 48, 49 and 50 help us clear it up a bit.
 I suggest you read them to get a better understanding of what they mean.
 For example, Recital 47 doesn’t mean you can still process data without consent, as it’d defeat the purpose of GDPR.

 The GDPR is a framework agreement replacing a document that stood for 23 years.
-It’s kept vague to help cover future developments in the information saturated world for at least as long, and is designed to give EU citizens and residents control of their personal data.
+It’s kept vague to help cover future developments in the information-saturated world for at least as long and is designed to give EU citizens and residents control of their personal data.
+It makes freedom, security and vigilance as the most important aspects of data processing and regulates the procedures accordingly.